-- 6. Protect natural resources: Available open land and preservation of green corridors, combined with trails, blueways and scenic roads could significantly improve quality of life in the Village. - 7.
-Availability of Infrastructure
+6. Protect natural resources: Available open land and preservation of green corridors (linear green space that connect natural areas) (marked route on waterway for recreational use), combined with trails, blueways (marked route on waterway for recreational use) and scenic roads could significantly improve quality of life in the Village.

+7. Availability of Infrastructure